lucarin91/SR-seminar/slides.md

 ## Monitor the network
-The solution have to have this characteristics:
+The solution must have these characteristics:
 - Completeness
-- Tamper
+- Tamper proof
 - Flexibility
 - Efficiency